Shaf8808/PP4-news-site/TESTING.md

 *As a site admin I can approve or disapprove comments so that I can control and filter out any inappropriate comments made by other users on the site*

-When it comes to comes to leaving comments, I have decided to implement the same feature used in the Codestar blog tutorial of comment approval.
-The reason as to why I have done this is so that I as the administrator have a greater cotrol over the types of comments that are posted on the site in case some are inappropriate or offensive.
+When it comes to leaving comments, I have decided to implement the same feature used in the Codestar blog tutorial of comment approval.
+The reason as to why I have done this is so that I as the administrator have greater control over the types of comments that are posted on the site in case some are inappropriate or offensive.

 As the gif shows below, this works as intended: